-If the donor decides that they wish to proceed to challenge this result, they should be informed of the procedure to challenge the result and the testing laboratory should be given notice that the donor intends to challenge the result.
-A copy of this process is contained in Appendix 7,
+If the staff member decides that they wish to proceed to challenge this result, they should be informed of the procedure to challenge the result and the testing laboratory should be given notice that the donor intends to challenge the result.
+A copy of this process is contained in Appendix 7.
+All costs associated with an appeal will be met by the individual.